 Recommendations based on the score

 Based on a factor in a score with a poor evaluation, a related recommendation is given.
 For example, if a battery is old, there is a recommendation to replace the battery.

 On the UPS Score page, you can filter for a specific score or recommendation.

 Recommendations appear on every tab in the UPS Score details page.

 Since a significant change to any of the factors of the score will impact and update the score for the UPS, there is a dedicated view for all the significant changes that influenced the score on the Changes tab of the UPS Score details page.

 Note: Data quality improvements in the March 8, 2020 release generate a more precise UPS score.
 As a result, you might see a change in your UPS score.

 Critical and lifetime alarms that impacted the score are displayed on the Alarms tab, with the title, description, and general information about the duration.

 The latest addition to the UPS Score is an extension of the battery information, with details about the wear of the battery.

-Battery wear information is currently available for single phase Smart-UPS and 3-phase Galaxy UPS only.
+Battery wear information is currently available for single phase Smart-UPS, 3-phase Smart-UPS, and some 3-phase Galaxy UPS only.
+Supported Galaxy UPSs

 The Battery wear tab contains three segments of information related to the wear.